How To Apply

 - Do not double space your proposal.

-- Avoid writing in the first person.
+- Do not write in the first person.

 - Do not make your application too long or repetitive.